Magicoo51889/Jack-Foot-Website/README.md

 For the main site, visit [this link](https://jack-foot-website.vercel.app/)

-For the development site, visit [this link](https://jack-foot-website-dev.vercel.app/)
+For the development site, visit [this link](https://jack-foot-website-dev.vercel.app/) (may look identical)

 Enjoy!